Frequently Asked Questions

 We've put together some commonly asked questions to give you more information about Viance treated wood products.

-If you have a question you can't find the answer to, please use the contact us page.
+If you have a question you can't find the answer to, please contact us.

 Many homeowners have questions about using treated wood for raised vegetable and garden beds.
 Here's what the scientists have to say.

 The construction of an in-ground, raised vegetable garden should use materials designed to withstand ground-contact exposure.
 Treated wood labeled for ground contact can be used to build to build raised beds for edible garden plants.
 Above ground contact labeled wood, such as Ecolife®, is not intended or approved for ground-contact exposure.
-Preserve CA and Preserve ACQ, pressure treated for ground-contact exposure, is equally safe around edible plants, and is available in 2x8's and wider as well as larger posts such as 4x4's or 6x6's which may work as the retaining wall or perimeter of a raised vegetable garden.
+Preserve CA pressure treated for ground-contact exposure, can be used around edible plants, and is available in 2x8's and wider as well as larger posts such as 4x4's or 6x6's which may work as the retaining wall or perimeter of a raised vegetable garden.